Message-Passing GNNs Fail to Approximate Sparse Triangular Factorizations: Discussion

 These findings have two important implications.
 First, claims about GNNs’ ability to learn matrix factorizations for scientific computing must be tempered by these structural limits.
 Second, progress will likely require architectural innovations that go beyond standard message-passing, potentially drawing insights from numerical linear algebra.

-We view these results as a call to action: to unlock the full potential of ML-driven scientific computing, the community must design architectures capable of representing and learning non-local, structured transformations inherent in numerical linear algebra.
-Our benchmark offers a practical way for the community to test whether new GNN architectures can overcome these limits.
-By including both synthetic and challenging real-world matrices, we aim to promote progress in learned preconditioning.
+Another important design choice in classical sparse factorization is matrix reordering~\citep{amestoy1996approximate, davis2004column}.
+Symmetric permutations can dramatically reduce fill-in and improve the structure of the elimination tree.
+In the present study, we keep the ordering fixed and focus on the difficulty of learning preconditioners for a given sparsity pattern.
+For our synthetic benchmark, the sparsity pattern is tridiagonal and the fill-in is already minimal by construction, so standard bandwidth-reducing permutations cannot further improve the structure.
+For real-world matrices, however, reorderings may alter the effective graph distances over which crucial dependencies propagate.
+Exploring the interaction between reordering strategies and learned preconditioners is an interesting direction for future work that could complement the limitations identified in this study.

+While our experiments show that standard message-passing GNNs struggle to learn high-quality incomplete factorizations in the regimes we study, these findings should not be interpreted as a general failure of neural networks in scientific computing.
+The practical success of neural network-based solvers depends on many additional factors, including the structure of the matrix family under consideration, numerical conditioning, architectural and implementation choices, training strategies, etc. A deeper investigation of these aspects represents an important direction for future research in applying deep learning to numerical mathematics.

 \paragraph{Limitations} We restricted our attention to symmetric positive definite matrices.
 The section on the tridiagonal matrices remains unchanged, but the K-optimality does not apply to non-symmetric matrices.
 Hence, other approaches are necessary for constructing the corresponding benchmarks.
-We have not yet found a way to efficiently scale the K-optimal approach to larger matrices, but we believe it is not necessary for the position declared in this paper.
 We will address this issue in future work.